hddarshil/HD-EmployeSalaryPredcitionProject/README.md

-Sure!
-Here's a GitHub-style **README.md** section you can use for uploading your *Employee Salary Prediction* project.
-I've formatted it to make the repository look clean, professional, and easy to follow:

----

 # 💼 Employee Salary Prediction

 A machine learning-based project to predict monthly salaries of employees using features like job role, education level, experience, performance rating, department, and more.
 This model helps HR professionals and analysts make fair and data-driven compensation decisions.